Getdeck/Getdeck.github.io/docs/cli-reference.md

 ---
+title: CLI Reference
-sidebar_position: 3
+sidebar_position: 8
+description: This is the Reference of the deck CLI
 ---
-# CLI Reference

 ## Syntax

 Use the following syntax to run `deck` commands from your terminal: